cerbero90/json-parser/README.md

 ### 🐼 Lazy pointers

 JSON Parser only keeps one key and one value in memory at a time.
-However, if the value is a large array or object, it may be inefficient to keep it all in memory.
+However, if the value is a large array or object, it may be inefficient or even impossible to keep it all in memory.

 To solve this problem, we can use lazy pointers.
 These pointers recursively keep in memory only one key and one value at a time for any nested array or object.